JankoTreuner/example-github-actions-run-ansible-workflow/README.md

 ## How to run this example (in a forked repository, with your own configuration)
 Setup GitHub secrets INVENTORY, KNOWN_HOSTS and SSH_KEY.

+> [!IMPORTANT]
+> Ensure that the tool you use to set the GitHub secret supports multiline content (VSCode seems not to support it).
+> I recommend using the github.com website itself.

 Afterwards every push to the repository or manual trigger of the workflow direktly (via GitHub.com -> Actions) should trigger the workflow and execute the playbook on the confiured hosts.

 For more details see description below.